 News & Updates

+Delaware HB 318 requires that each school district and charter school serving students in 1 or more of the grades 6 through 12 shall provide instruction on the Holocaust and genocide at least 1 time in each grade.

 Delaware HB 198 requires that each school district and charter school serving students in 1 or more of the grades K through 12 provide instruction on Black History.
-UDLib/SEARCH Coordinators have reviewed HB 198, and, through the

-House Bill 198: UDLib/SEARCH Teaching and Learning Resources Guide, have identified a portion of the content in the UDLib/SEARCH databases that can be used to fulfill the teaching requirements of HB 198.
+UDLib/SEARCH Coordinators have reviewed HB 198, and, through the Black History (House Bill 198) Guide, have identified a portion of the content in the UDLib/SEARCH databases that can be used to fulfill the teaching requirements of HB 198.
 In addition, UDLib/SEARCH Coordinators are available to provide training sessions, at no cost, to DE educators and administrators concerning ways that UDLib/SEARCH content can be integrated with the curriculum in support of HB 198.

 Upcoming Britannica Original Sources Webinars!